kingdonb/stats-tracker-ghcr/README.md

 That's right, Web Assembly is being treated as an end here, not as a means.

+## The End

+When you adapt this Kubernetes Operator for your own purposes, you will likely start by forking this repo.
+Find `.github/workflows/publish.yaml` which will require some changes to point at your fork in order to use it independently.

+The GitHub Actions workflow is based on `workflow_dispatch` triggers.
+You are meant to run these four triggers in order to populate your Git repo:

+* target: `base` cache: `''` (blank)
+* target: `gems` cache: `base`
+* target: `gem-cache` cache: `gems`
+* target: `deploy` cache: `gem-cache`

+When you have populated the `gem-cache`, it is configured to be used as a cache by default for the `deploy` target, triggered manually (or can be reconfigured to build on your preferred `deploy` branch or with any tag-based trigger.)

+The `stat.wasm` is built into the `base` image so it is not rebuilt every time.
+This decision may need to be revisited later, but for now we don't expect our `stat.wasm` file to need changes very often, and it requires a lot of setup to build, so we think it's better to let it be cached on most builds.

+There is also this target, which you can use to start over when the cache has gotten away from you:

+* target: `clean-cache` cache: `''`

+It's not intended that users need to mess with the cache very often, but if you find that builds are taking longer than a couple of minutes, you might need to take a look at this.
+"And hopefully, with this PR, caching is finally solved."

 ## Why Web Assembly

 Our goal is to use Web Assembly for something because we came here to see that.